Moneybench/moneybench/README.md

 # Moneybench

-Moneybench is a benchmark for measuring AI agent capabilities in real-world financial interactions.
-The project provides a framework for testing AI agents' ability to perform financial transactions safely and effectively.
+Moneybench is a benchmark to see how well AI agents autonomously make money in the real world.
+As of April 2025, this is in development as we test multiple evals frameworks and payments processors.

 ## Overview